-To add a new distribution list, click on the Add button C. You can configure an unique Name and add a brief description for each distribution list.
-After a distribution list entry is created, clicking on the Add users $\clubsuit$ or Add groups $\oiint$ icon, a window (figure 7.7) with the list of currently selected users or groups will open.
+To add a new distribution list, click on the Add button .
+You can configure an unique Name and add a brief description for each distribution list.
+After a distribution list entry is created, clicking on the Add users & or Add groups icon, a window (figure 7.7) with the list of currently selected users or groups will open.
 To remove users from that distribution list, select the desired items and click the Remove button, or click the Remove all to disassociate all.
 Similarly, to add new users, use the Add and Add all buttons.
-Once users are associated with a distribution list, you can choose sharing type for that users by clicking on n icon or n.
+Once users are associated with a distribution list, you can choose sharing type for that users by clicking on icon or f.
 A user with a Viewer permission can only view phonebook contacts associated with this distribution list.
 Vice-versa, a user with a Administrator permission will be able to add or remove users or phonebook contacts from that distribution list.

-If a filter is applied, the Remove all, Add all, Viewer and Administrator buttons will respect that filter, i.e. only items matching it
+If a filter is applied, the Remove all, Add all, Viewer and Administrator buttons will respect that filter, i.e. only items matching it will be added, removed or change sharing type, also no visible items due to pagination.